Loading...

 - The harm described is environmental or social in nature.

-- The harm appears linked to non-compliance with UNDP’s social and environmental commitments.
+- The harm appears linked to actual or potential non-compliance with UNDP’s social and environmental commitments.

 SRM: Will determine whether the complaint meets its criteria by verifying that: